 - An early childhood education center for 13 children ages 3–5 in the same building as the adult day care center.

 - A dementia education center with a conference room for up to 100 guests and a café for community and campus visitors.
 The center also will include a model patient room to teach care.

 The four-building campus will be located at 3811 N. 44th St. in Phoenix, which was the former site of the Scottsdale Unified School District office.

-It is expected to open in the fall of 2019.
+Construction begins on this innovative campus in spring 2019.
+It is expected to open in the fall of 2020.